achafetz/DataPack/DataPack/Documents/DP Identified Issues.md

  - Issue: The formula for total pediatric positives to identify in the HTC Target Calculation tab currently pulls all pediatric positives, instead of excluding those under one who are found through EID and do not need to be found through the HTC testing program.
   - Affected Tab: HTC Target Calculation
   - Fix:
-      1. You must create a named refernce for T_eid_treat.
+      1. You must create a named reference for T_eid_treat.
 This is done in the Excel Name Manager
-         a.
-Under the excel ribbon "Formulas" click on name manager.
+         1. Under the excel ribbon "Formulas" click on name manager.
-         b.
-Create a new named range called "T_eid_treat" and set it to reference ='Target Calculation'!$BQ$5:$BQ$[Last Row] (which is               FY18 Target TX_NEW (under 1)
+         2. Create a new named range called "T_eid_treat" and set it to reference ='Target Calculation'!$BQ$5:$BQ$[Last Row] (which is               FY18 Target TX_NEW (under 1)
       2. In the HTC Target Calculation tab, in cell F7, replace =IFERROR(INDEX(T_ped_treat,MATCH(snu_htc,snu,0))/D7,0) with =IFERROR(IF((INDEX(T_ped_treat,MATCH(snu_htc,snu,0))-INDEX(T_eid_treat,MATCH(snu_htc,snu,0)))<0,0,         (INDEX(T_ped_treat,MATCH(snu_htc,snu,0))-INDEX(T_eid_treat,MATCH(snu_htc,snu,0))))/D7,0)
       3. Copy the foruma from F7 down to the last row.